falkr/ttm4175/pages/iot-devices-2021.md

 # Setup

-- Install Chrome, or a Chrome-based browser.
-These browser support an interface called *Web USB*, so that you can connect directly to your Microbit.
+- **Install Chrome, or a Chrome-based browser.** These browser support an interface called *Web USB*, so that you can directly connect to your Microbit from the browser.